yuwentiezhu11/Airline-Flight-Delay-Analysis-Prediction/README.md

 # Airline-Flight-Delay-Analysis-Prediction
-This is our data mining assignment, including the models and the predictor program.
+This is our data mining assignment, including the code and the predictor program.
 Contributiors:
 ZHU Xun(3036034318)
 QUE Rongjun(3035970333)